-A Core Strategy is required under the Planning and Development Act 2000 (as amended) to ensure that the development objectives of Development Plans/Local Area Plans are consistent, as far as practicable, with national and regional development objectives as set out in the current National Spatial Strategy and with the Regional Planning Guidelines for the West Region.
-Based on the population targets outlined in the Regional Planning Guidelines, the Galway County Development Plan identifies a population target of 13,160 persons for the County (not including Galway City) by 2021.
+A Core Strategy is required under the Planning and Development Act 2000 (as amended) to ensure that the development objectives of Development Plans/Local Area Plans are consistent, as far as practicable, with national and regional development objectives.
+Based on the population targets outlined in the Regional Planning Guidelines, the Galway County Development Plan identifies a population growth target of 13,160 persons for the County (not including Galway City) by 2021.